-I visited this site in 2020 whilst on a solo trip away from the rush of life and I loved it so much that I ended up going for a visit two days in a row!
+I visited this abandoned bowling club in Western Australia whilst on a solo trip away from the rush of life and I loved it so much that I ended up visiting it two days in a row.
 It was huge, with so many rooms to explore.
-All the old bowling trophies were scattered everywhere, the dining tables were set and the kitchens were still stocked full of pans and pots and cooking oil.
+All the old bowling trophies were scattered everywhere on the floor, the dining tables were set and the kitchens were still stocked full of pans and pots and cooking oil.

 This abandoned bowling club and youth centre had been built in 1977.
-There had been a former youth centre situated on the site but it had been destroyed by Cyclone Joan in 1975, and anyone who has experience a cyclone in WA knows how intense they can be!
+There had been a former youth centre situated on the site but it had been destroyed by Cyclone Joan in 1975.
+Anyone who has experienced a cyclone in WA knows how intense they can be!
 I myself witnessed Cyclone Damien last year (2019) and it was one of the coolest and scariest things I’ve ever seen/felt.
 It’s crazy when you can really feel the power of nature and how little control you have over what happens!

-Back in its hey-day, the club had consisted of a two storey building, which included a bar and function areas, dining rooms and gaming facilities.
-Outside, there was two tennis courts, a bowling green and 60 car parking spaces.
+Back in its hey-day, the club had consisted of a two-storey building, which included a bar and function areas, dining rooms and gaming facilities.
+Outside, there were two tennis courts, a bowling green and 60 car parking spaces.
 It closed its doors for the final time in 2014.

 There are current plans to renovate the site for $2 million, as the below sketch illustrates.